6,000 people have died from COVID-19 in Washington state

 The number of Washington residents who have died from COVID-19 has now reached 6,000, according data from the state Department of Health.

-About 44% of the state’s deaths are among residents, staff and visitors of long-term care facilities, which have borne the brunt of the deadly virus.
+About 44% of the state’s deaths are among residents, staff and visitors of long-term-care facilities, which have borne the brunt of the deadly virus.
 As of July 6, 2,666 people associated with the state’s nursing homes, assisted-living facilities and adult family homes have died, according to the DOH.

-The weekly number of long-term care deaths, however, has dropped dramatically since widespread vaccinations began in early 2021 at the sites.
+The weekly number of long-term-care deaths, however, has dropped dramatically since widespread vaccinations began in early 2021 at the sites.
 At its 2021 peak in the first week of January, there were 87 new deaths.
-Since mid-May, there have been fewer than 10 deaths associated with long-term care facilities each week, according to DOH.
+Since mid-May, there have been fewer than 10 deaths associated with long-term-care facilities each week, according to DOH.

 Washington surpassed its previous milestone of 5,000 deaths on March 3 this year.
 The country’s first COVID-19 death, which took place in King County, was reported on March 1, 2020.